Lexi Witkop: "I fought for myself"

 Of every 1,000 sexual assaults, fewer than five perpetrators are arrested, tried, convicted and incarcerated.
 (Rape, Abuse, Incest National Network)

-"They have people who say they did it for attention or for money.
+“They have people who say they did it for attention or for money.
 That’s a good one.
-I’ve been working in non-profits for fifteen years and I have yet to see any rape money.”
+I’ve been working in nonprofits for 15 years and I have yet to see any rape money.”

 Neither Minor, nor Boettcher, nor Juliette Schultz, executive director of the Women’s Resource Center, said they encourage a survivor to press charges.